-The rules apply to all towns in the Western Water service region.
-They don't apply if you are using spring or bore water, recycled water, grey water or rainwater collected in a tank that is not supplemented by Western Water.
+The rules apply to all towns in the area previously serviced by Western Water.
+They don't apply if you are using spring or bore water, recycled water, grey water or rainwater collected in a tank that is not supplemented by Greater Western Water.

 Gardens and lawns (residential and commercial)

 - A watering can, bucket or hand-held hose fitted with a trigger nozzle can be used at any time.

 - Watering systems, including sprinklers, can be used between 6:00pm and 10:00am.

 A bucket, a hand-held hose fitted with a trigger nozzle or a high pressure cleaning device can be used at any time.

 Fountains and water features must recirculate water.